souldern/souldern.github.io/home/site-notes/email.md

 system of the person receiving the email "knows" this.

-As the forwarding site is gmail and it only does this when explicitly authorised this is classed as relatively safe but some more paranoid email systems may flag this as a potential "spoof" email or even potentially ban it or mark it as spam.
+As the forwarding site is gmail and it only does this when explicitly authorised, this is classed as relatively safe but some more paranoid email systems may flag this as a potential "spoof" email or even potentially ban it or mark it as spam.
 However there are many reasons for emails being marked as spam, this forwarding mechansim may make it